-optimized readers.
+Optimized readers.

 This chapter is organized as follows: Section 1 presents a brief discussion about the conventional reading process using the EPCglobal C1 G2 standards.
 In section 2, we describe the proposed new system including the modifications of the tags and the reader.
 The performance of the proposed system will be analyzed in section 3.
 Finally, section 4 provides the practical measurements and the simulation results.